aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/add-watermark-in-document/_index.md

 ## Docx4j - Add Watermark in Document

-Below example shows how a watermark can be added to document using docx4j library.
+Below example demonstrates how a watermark can be added to document using docx4j library.

 **Java**